Axway/api-builder-standalone-tech-enablement/02_creating_microservices/product-review-service/README.md

 Files for this microservice

 * `product-review-service-spec.json` - the microservice specification described in Swagger 2.0 standard
-* `product-review-service` - folder that contians the source code of the microservice
+* `./project/product-review-service` - folder that contians the source code of the microservice

 The service aggregates information from the following services: